adonisjs/v6-docs/content/docs/auth/introduction.md

     }
     ```

-2. Registers the following middleware inside the `start/kernel.ts` file.
+2. Creates and registers the following middleware inside the `start/kernel.ts` file.

     ```ts
     router.use([